Hayat2018/geospatial_course/README.md

 1. Pandas
 2.Geopandas

-This repo laso hosts labs examples, which will be updated from time to time.
+This repo also hosts labs examples, which will be updated from time to time.